 The process helps students develop expertise in areas including …

 A few challenges learned that galvanized the students, engaging their creativity such as …

 - The upfront planning time can be frustrating for those eager to get their hands in the dirt.

 - It takes time and skill to bring more voices and opinions together.

 This ongoing project has involved the entire school population in an iterative and experiential process, with many positive experiences for the students, school board and the wider school community.

 It has provided the opportunity for meaningful conversations and decision-making, with the children at the centre of these experiences.
 They are having fun, learning about the importance of leading conversations, facilitating activities and how to do this in an inclusive and creative way.

 We can’t wait to share the end result of this collaborative process!
 Stay tuned for more.
 Want to learn more about Evergreen's work in projects like this?
-Contact Thomas Hutle at email@example.com.
+Contact Nicole McLaughlin at email@example.com.